-7. Overview: The site comprises five relatively small mires (without large water bodies) mostly covered with forest and shrubs and surrounded by a cultural landscape.
+The site comprises five relatively small mires (without large water bodies) mostly covered with forest and shrubs and surrounded by a cultural landscape.
 The center of four valley raised peatbogs (forested mires developed in higher elevation and saturated with water mainly from precipitation) is occupied by natural stands of a bog pine (Pinus rotundata) and Labrador tea (Ledum palustre).
 One less forested minerotrophic mire and acidic fen is adjacent to a large fishpond and its hydrology depends mainly on groundwater springs.
+The wetland is also recognised as a transboundary RS with the "Waldviertel ponds, peat bogs & floodplains" Ramsar Site in Austria.